eoscanada/eos-bios/README.md

 Join an existing network
 ------------------------

 To join a network, tweak your discovery file to point to the network you're trying to join and publish it.
-Make sure other participants in the network link to your discovery file as their `wingmen`.
+Make sure other participants in the network link to your discovery file as their `peers`.

 * Read the [annotated sample configuration file](sample_config/config.yaml).
 * Read [sample discovery file here](https://github.com/eoscanada/network-discovery)